-I have caught about a dozen students cheating over the last year.
+I have caught about a half dozen students cheating over the last 2 years.
 Please don't try it.
 Better to just try hard to actually learn the material.

-- a) Quizzes: A student found cheating on a quizzes 2 12 will receive a zero for the quiz as well as the previous quiz.
-A student found cheating on the first quiz will receive a zero on the 1^{st} and 2^{nd} quiz - b) Textbook HomeWork, Chapter Summaries, Labs, PN work have same policy as quizzes applied to work that is graded.
-(Note that not every THW, CS, Lab,or PN is graded) - c) Midterm and Final: A student found cheating on a midterm or final will receive a zero for both; the student will likely be unable to pass the class
+a) Quizzes: A student found cheating on a quiz will receive a zero for the quiz b) Textbook HomeWork, Chapter Summaries, Labs, PN work have same policy as quizzes applied to work that is graded.
+(Note that not every THW, CS, Lab,or PN is graded)

+c) Midterm and Final: A student found cheating on a midterm or final will receive a zero for that midterm / final.